kumahq/kuma/docs/madr/decisions/056-policy-matching-with-real-resources.md

 The approach has a number of disadvantages:

 * even though it works well for "from" policies, using it for "to" policies doesn't feel natural
+  * there is no concept of "subsets" in outbounds, we have to artificially build `{kuma.io/service: $svc}` subset
+  * subset-based matching is build to handle subset overlapping scenarios, but it's never happening in outbounds
 * when referencing the real MeshHTTPRoute we had to use subset with artificial `__rule-matches-hash__` key
 * adding support for `MeshService` forces us to introduce another artificial key like `__resource-name__`
 * Inspect API with subsets is tricky when referencing real resources (like MeshHTTPRoute or MeshService)